Using vVols with ONTAP

 Use ONTAP tools for VMware vSphere's UI extensions or REST APIs to provision vVols datastores and Protocol Endpoints.

-While it's possible to create vVols datastores with the general vSphere interface, using ONTAP tools will automatically create protocol endpoints as needed, and creates FlexVol volumes using ONTAP best practices and in compliance with your defined storage capability profiles.
+While it's possible to create vVols datastores with the general vSphere interface, using ONTAP tools will automatically create protocol endpoints as needed, and creates FlexVol volumes (not required with ASA r2) using ONTAP best practices.
 Simply right click on the host/cluster/datacenter, then select ONTAP tools and Provision datastore.
 From there simply choose the desired vVols options in the wizard.

 Never store the ONTAP tools appliance or vCenter Server Appliance (VCSA) on a vVols datastore that they are managing.